-The curriculum is also adapted as virtual program as well as one-hour program for corporations and organizations.
+The curriculum is also as one-hour program for corporations, youth groups and organizations.

 ABOUT ARMENIAN HERITAGE PARK ON THE GREENWAY, BOSTON

 Armenian Heritage Park on The Greenway graces public space with a design and key geometric features that tell the story of the immigrant experience and the start of new lives, one that unites and connects us, welcoming all coming together on common ground.